TheJacksonLaboratory/omero-k8s-templates/local_k8s/README.md

 cat nginx.key | base64 -w 0
 cat nginx.crt | base64 -w 0
 ```
-And put base64 nginx.key and nginx.crt in nginx.sslsecret.yml
+And put the base64 nginx.key and nginx.crt in nginx.sslsecret.yml

+### Changes used for testing
+- Temporary local nfs volume
+- Temporary postgres database run as kubernetes pod

 ## CSRF trusted origins
 When using Django 4 (required by OMERO.web 5.23.0+) with http or https, we need to set the CSRF_TRUSTED_ORIGINS environment variable.
 This can be set the OMERO config omero.web.csrf_trusted_origins (https://github.com/ome/omero-web/pull/477).